 The top three are admittedly more generalized, so a lot of people can find something they need in them.
 However, that doesn't mean that the others below are any less important.
 Rather, they may be more specialized to a particular facet of mental health.

-NOCD, as you might have guessed, is meant for people suffering from Obsessive-Compulsive Disorder.
+NOCD, as you might have guessed, is meant for people suffering from obsessive-compulsive disorder.
 Often misunderstood by the general public, OCD can be debilitating in some cases.
 This app was designed by people who suffer from the disorder in tandem with experts who treat it.
 NOCD pairs you with a licensed OCD therapist.
-Using this face-to-face teletherapy in combination with Exposure Response Prevention techniques, the app offers you the means to create a customized treatment plan for your disorder.
+Using this face-to-face teletherapy in combination with Exposure and Response Prevention techniques, the app offers you the means to create a customized treatment plan for your disorder.

-Post-Traumatic Stress Disorder is a severe ailment for those who have experienced trauma of some kind.
-While we most commonly hear about it in regards to combat veterans and abuse and sexual assault victims, it can happen to anyone.
+Post-traumatic stress disorder is a severe ailment for those who have experienced trauma of some kind.
+While we most commonly hear about it in regard to combat veterans and abuse and sexual assault victims, it can happen to anyone.
 And that's where PTSD Coach comes in, an app that can help you figure out if: a) you need to see a therapist about the possibility of PTSD, and b) manage your symptoms and improve over time.

 PTSD Coach offers a self-assessment based on 20 questions that ask about common PTSD symptoms.
 Depending on how you answer, the app will give you a score and offer advice on how to proceed.
 From then on, it encourages you to retake the assessment once a month to get a gauge for how you're improving.
 The app also offers other tools, such as soothing pictures and sounds to calm you down, including things you add yourself.
 You also can reach out to support contacts from directly within the app if you're having trouble.

 On its surface, eMoods is a simple mood tracking app where the data stays local to your device unless you expressly export it.
 It lets you track the severity of mania, depression, irritability, and anxiety symptoms.
 You can also tell it if you had any psychotic symptoms that day, whether in your manic or depressive state.
-From there, you can get a bird's eye calendar view for your analysis, or export a monthly report to send to your psychiatrist and/or therapist.
+From there, you can get a bird's eye calendar view for your analysis, or export a monthly report to send to your psychiatrist or therapist or both.

 Through the teaching of skills and techniques, DBT Coach hopes to improve your mindfulness.
 You'll be learning different lessons, completing exercises similar to DBT worksheets, and performing meditations.
 It's quite a robust app if we're honest.
 There are even discussion groups for you to talk to others who are also going through DBT!